macleanb/chess_public/README.md

 for this Django REST application

 ### Create a Local Database and a superuser account
-Recommend creating a database using PostgreSQL ($ createdb cheapchess) This app uses Django REST framework to interact with the database
+Recommend creating a database using PostgreSQL ($ createdb cheapchess_db) seed your db with the icons by running the seeds.sql file in the icons_app directory This app uses Django REST framework to interact with the database

 ### Download Free Chess Images